nembery/aframe/README.md

 To build, you'll need pyez, django 1.9, python-netaddr, and nmap installed to get started.

-sudo apt-get install python-netaddr python-pip python-nmap nmap python-lxml python-dev libssl-dev libxslt-dev -y sudo pip install django junos-pyez
+sudo apt-get install python-netaddr python-pip python-nmap nmap python-lxml python-dev libssl-dev libxslt-dev -y sudo pip install django junos-eznc

-first, create your db by running ./manage.py migrate then run the application by ./manage.py runserver 0.0.0.0:8080
+first, create your db by running "$ python ./manage.py migrate" then run the application by "$ python ./manage.py runserver 0.0.0.0:8080"

 To do interesting things, you'll need to create an endpoint group or write an endpoint group plugin to pull devices from whatever repo you currently use.